jacobkap/ucrbook/docs/15_nibrs_victim.md

 }

 \caption{The distribution of the injury sustained by the victim, 2022.
-Only individual and law enforcement officer victims have this variable availablem.}(\#fig:victimInjury)
+Only individual and law enforcement officer victims have this variable available.}(\#fig:victimInjury)
 \end{figure}

 For the group who suffered one of the six more serious injury types, 32.1% suffered an "other major injury" which is a serious injury other than one of the other categories.
 This is followed by 25.8% having a serious laceration (a laceration is a cut), 21.6% having a possible internal injury, and 12.5% having an apparent broken bone.
 About 6.5% of these victims became unconscious at some point in the incident, and 1.5% lost at least one tooth.